BigAlzz/AppManager/README.md

 # AppManager

-A Django-based application manager that helps you organize, discover, and run your applications from a single dashboard.
+A Django-based application manager that helps organize, discover, and run applications from a single dashboard.

 ## Features